Men's Gymnast Mikulak Adds Two More NCAA Crowns

 Coach Golder, Sam Mikulak and Syque Caesar give an in-depth look at the No. 2-ranked squad that was also picked to finish first in the Big Ten in 2013.

-Kurt Golder enters his 18th season as the head coach for the men's gymnastics team at the University of Michigan.
+Kurt Golder enters his 19th season as the head coach for the men's gymnastics team at the University of Michigan.
 He is only the fourth coach in the program's 80-year history, following Wilbur West, the legendary Newt Loken and Bob Darden.
-A native of Alpena, Mich., Golder most recently led the Wolverines to the 2013 NCAA and Big Ten Championships, as well as NCAA and Big Ten titles in 1999.
-In addition to his smashing success in the 2013 season, he guided his squad to the 2009 Big Ten title and the 2010 NCAA team title.
-In the past 14 years, he has coached his teams to thirteen Super Six finishes at the NCAA Championships.
+A native of Alpena, Mich., Golder most recently led the Wolverines to back-to-back NCAA and Big Ten championships, as well as NCAA and Big Ten titles in 1999.
+In addition to his smashing success during the past two seasons,he guided his squad to the 2009 Big Ten title and the 2010 NCAA team title.
+In the past 14 years, he has coached his teams to fourteen Super Six finishes at the NCAA Championships.

 Overall, U-M earned a 27-2 overall record on the season, while.The margin of victory of 443.200-440.100 over second-place Oklahoma at NCAA's was the largest victory margin in 29 years.